Close

 Jon Heit

-Jon Heit is currently a lead program manager for global strategy and planning for Cloud Security at Google Cloud.
+Jon Heit is responsible for Strategy & Operations, Cloud Security @ Google Cloud.
 He was the Chief of Staff to the Chief Product Officer at Mandiant from 2020 until 2022 when Mandiant, one of the world’s foremost cybersecurity companies, was acquired by Google Cloud.

 Previously, Jon led Product Management for Mandiant Threat Intelligence and served in the United States federal government.
 He holds bachelor degrees in Political Science and Religious Studies from Santa Clara University, and a Masters from Harvard University.